 Unfortunately, I could only find them online so I had to go with the best option available.

-The second snafu was caused by my BFF.
+The second snafu was caused my BFF.
 He decided to construct the table while I was away, out of the kindness of his heart and without asking me.
-Indeed, it was a kind act; but, the problem is he didn’t communicate with me to understand my vision.
+It was a kind act; but, the problem is he didn’t communicate with me to understand my vision.
 In that case, he ended up with this:

 I found travel sticker images on Pinterest, printed them out on full sheet label paper and then carefully cut them out.
 Voila, magic!

 The final snafu was getting the table legs on right.
-This was my first time making a table and the directions for the top plates (metal plates used to anchor table legs to a tabletop) mysteriously came up missing after the second snafu!
+This was my first time making a table and the top plate (metal plates used to anchor table legs to a tabletop) mysteriously came up missing after the second snafu!
 Hmmm.
 My legs ended looking a little wonky; but, I’m still proud of my accomplishment.
-Please be sure to read the directions carefully!
+Please read the directions carefully!